GhostHalston/RestoreM8/README.md

 # Important Info

-If you want to restore without setting your nonce with halo michael's repo you can use uncover since it does the same thing.
+If you want to restore without setting your nonce with halo michael's tool you can use unc0ver since it does the same thing.

 # Credits